 The umbilical chord - exactly as in a human baby - comes from the belly button.
 The chord itself will look like a piece of dark coloured cotton.

-Don't touch it - you risk (not to put too fine a point on it) pulling the chicks bowels out.
+If you see that in a chick, don't touch it - you risk (not to put too fine a point on it) pulling the chick's bowels out.
 It will drop off by itself in a day or two.

 There can be a number of factors.
 You need to

 assess your own situation to decide which is most likely and therefore

 Stress : Chicks sent by post frequently experience stress, as do chicks who don't have enough space in their incubator or chicks who are frightened by - for example - loud noises or frequent handling, particularly by over-eager children.

 Cold : Chicks who are chilled can develop pasty butt.
 Often, chicks sent by post will experience this as they go through various stages of delivery in different locations and can sometimes be left hanging around in cold depots for several hours.

 Heat : Overheated chicks can develop pasty butt.
 This is most common in brooders with hanging heat lamps, particularly if the chicks are crowded together and don't have enough space to move away from the heat source.

 Food : Chicks are cute.
 Inevitably, you'll want to give them treats.
 But chicks who are a day or two old can't process anything other than a good quality chick starter feed.